jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 ## Templates

-Then, we need to add basic templates for each type of content:
+We need to add basic templates for each type of content to properly build the pages:

 ```
 -src